 The program seeks to promote research within the comprehensive portfolio of basic and clinical AIDS research at the NIH.
 This includes work in the following fields: natural history and epidemiology; etiology and pathogenesis; therapeutics research; vaccines; microbicides; and behavioral and social science research to address HIV infection and its associated coinfections, opportunistic infections, malignancies, and other complications.

-The OITE will host an online information session on the fellowship on Monday, February 3, 2014 at 2:00pm.
+The OITE will host an online information session on the fellowship on Wednesday, March 5, 2015 at 12:00pm.
 This is a Q&A session to answer any questions you have about putting together the best application possible.
-Dr. Sharon Milgram will be online to answer questions regarding the research plan, career development plan and other application materials.
-Please register for the session here: https://attendee.gototraining.com/r/7440150350059732225.
+Dr. Phil Ryan will be online to answer questions regarding the research plan, career development plan and other application materials.
+Please register for the session here: https://attendee.gotowebinar.com/register/1596599000421420033

-If you have any further questions about the IARF, please contact Dr. Phil Ryan or Dr. Shauna Clark in the OITE.
+If you have any further questions about the IARF, please contact Dr. Phil Ryan or Lucy Kotlyanskaya in the OITE.